nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Additionally, a pop-up message was chosen to be displayed for two reasons.
 First, it provides the user a clear visual indicator of the result of their command, as compared to the typical textual output they would see.
 Second, we would only know if the data was successfully downloaded after the textual response is shown to the user.
-Using a pop-up message right at the end of this operation means we can customise the message depending on whether the download was a success.
+Using a pop-up message right at the end of this operation means we can customize the message depending on whether the download was a success.

 #### Alternatives